-ARTICLE 17: OVERTIME
+ARTICLE 17 OVERTIME

-(a) Overtime Rates on Weekdays
+A) Overtime Rates on Weekdays

-All time worked beyond the normal work day shall be deemed to be overtime.
-Overtime shall be paid for at the rate of time and one-half for the first two (2) hours and double time after two (2) hours in any one day or shift, Monday to Friday.
+Overtime shall be paid for at the rate of time and one-half $(1\frac{1}{2} x)$ for the first two (2) hours and double time (2x) after two (2) hours in any one (1) day or shift, Monday to Friday.

-(b) Overtime Rates on Saturdays, Sundays and Holidays
+B) Overtime Rates on Saturdays, Sundays and Holidays

-Time worked on an employee's first day of rest (normally Saturday) shall be paid at time and one-half the standard rate of pay for the first two (2) hours worked and double time for every hour worked thereafter.
-All time worked on an employee's second day of rest (normally Sunday) shall be paid at double the standard rate of pay for every hour worked.
+Time worked on an employee's first day of rest (normally Saturday) shall be paid at time and one-half $(1\frac{1}{2} x)$ the standard rate of pay for the first two (2) hours worked and double time (2x) for every hour worked thereafter.
+All time worked on an employee's second (2nd) day of rest (normally Sunday) shall be paid at double (2x) the standard rate of pay for every hour worked.
 Any employee who is required to work on a holiday shall be paid at the rate of double their standard rate of pay for every hour worked, in addition to regular holiday pay.

-(c) Bus Drivers
+C) Bus Drivers